e22m4u/js-repository/README.md

       model: 'role', // target model name
       foreignKey: 'roleId', // foreign key (optional)
       // if "foreignKey" is not specified, then foreign key
-      // property is formed according to relation name
+      // property is formed from relation name with "Id" suffix },
-      // with "Id" postfix added
-    },
   },
 });